 A Trust can legally hold and manage property for charitable purposes.

-To register a Trust in India:
+Basic requirements to register a Trust in India.

-A Trust Deed is prepared mentioning objectives, trustees, powers, and operational rules.
+Trust Deed is prepared mentioning objectives, trustees, powers, and operational rules.

 A unique and lawful name is selected for the Trust.

-The Trust Deed is signed by settlor and trustees in presence of witnesses.
+The deed is signed by settlor and trustees in presence of witnesses.

 After successful verification, the registered Trust Deed is issued.